ADVRHumanoids/hhcm_vision_model_utils/training/segmentation/mask_rcnn/README.md

 # Mask R-CNN Training and Evaluation

 This directory contains comprehensive tools for training and evaluating Mask R-CNN models for instance segmentation tasks.
-The pipeline includes automated hyperparameter optimization, comprehensive evaluation metrics, and extensive visualization capabilities.
+The pipeline includes automated hyperparameter optimization using Optuna, comprehensive evaluation metrics, extensive visualization capabilities, and intelligent checkpoint management.

 ## Overview